Desalination: Reverse osmosis

 The leading process for desalination in terms of installed capacity and yearly growth is reverse osmosis (RO).
 The RO membrane processes use semipermeable membranes and applied pressure (on the membrane feed side) to preferentially induce water permeation through the membrane while rejecting salts.
 Reverse osmosis plant membrane systems typically use less energy than thermal desalination processes.
-Energy cost in desalination processes varies considerably depending on water salinity, plant size and process type.
-At present the cost of seawater desalination, for example, is higher than traditional water sources, but it is expected that costs will continue to decrease with technology improvements that include, but are not limited to, improved efficiency, reduction in plant footprint, improvements to plant operation and optimization, more effective feed pretreatment, and lower cost energy sources.

 Reverse osmosis uses a thin-film composite membrane, which comprises an ultra-thin, aromatic polyamide thin-film.
 This polyamide film gives the membrane its transport properties, whereas the remainder of the thin-film composite membrane provides mechanical support.
 The polyamide film is a dense, void-free polymer with a high surface area, allowing for its high water permeability.
 A 2021 study found that the water permeability is primarily governed by the internal nanoscale mass distribution of the polyamide active layer.

 The reverse osmosis process requires maintenance.
-Various factors interfere with efficiency: ionic contamination (calcium, magnesium etc.); dissolved organic carbon (DOC); bacteria; viruses; colloids and insoluble particulates; biofouling and scaling, and membrane destruction in extreme cases.
+Factors interfere with efficiency: ionic contamination (calcium, magnesium, etc.), dissolved organic carbon (DOC), bacteria, viruses, colloids and insoluble particulates, biofouling and scaling, and membrane destruction in extreme cases.
 To mitigate damage, various pretreatment stages are introduced.
 Anti-scaling inhibitors include acids and other agents such as the organic polymers polyacrylamide and polymaleic acid, phosphonates and polyphosphates.

 Inhibitors for fouling are biocides (as oxidants against bacteria and viruses), such as chlorine, ozone, sodium or calcium hypochlorite.
 At regular intervals, depending on the membrane contamination; fluctuating seawater conditions; or when prompted by monitoring processes, the membranes need to be cleaned, known as emergency or shock-flushing.
 Flushing is done with inhibitors in a fresh water solution and the system must go offline.
 This procedure is environmentally risky, since contaminated water is diverted into the ocean without treatment.
 Sensitive marine habitats can be irreversibly damaged.

 Off-grid solar-powered desalination units use solar energy to fill a buffer tank on a hill with seawater.
 The reverse osmosis process receives its pressurized seawater feed in non-sunlight hours by gravity, resulting in sustainable drinking water production without the need for fossil fuels, an electricity grid or batteries.
 Nano-tubes are also used for the same function (i.e., Reverse Osmosis).

 Deep sea reverse osmosis (DSRO) installs equipment on the seabed to force water through RO membranes using the ocean's naturally occurring water pressure.
 A 2021 study suggested DSRO could improve energy efficiency compared to standard RO by up to 50%.
 The concept of DSRO has long been known, but has only recently become feasible due to technological advances from the deep sea oil and gas industry, drawing early-stage investments in DSRO startups.

+The reverse osmosis desalination plant in Tampa Bay currently provides around 25 e6USgal of drinkable water to the region every day, showing how effective and beneficial reverse osmosis plants can be in action.